BayesExeter/ExeterUQ/Demonstrations/README.md

 `Disc`: is a vector of variances of discrepancy terms.

 `metric`: corresponds to a vector of names of metrics of interest.

+To construct a GP emulator and in order to perform a Wave 1 History Matching type in Terminal

+`Rscript Demonstrations/EmulationMultiWave.R`